-The capital city of Bangkok is every travelers dream – its like whipping up all flavors of Thailand in a single dish.
-From a distinct Thai culture to a bustling metropolis, from its famed nightlife, cultural attractions, world famous cuisine to tonnes of entertainment avenues, it has everything you could want.
+The capital city of Bangkok is every traveller’s dream – it’s like whipping up all flavours of Thailand in a single dish.
+From a distinct culture to famed nightlife, world-famous cuisine and plenty of entertainment options, it has everything you could want from your holiday.

 1. Koh Si Chang

 Once a royal retreat, Koh Si Chang is the place to be if you want to experience local culture in an exotic location.
 Its beaches are amazing, ideal for lounging about and just disconnecting from the world.

 If you are one of the active ones, kayak leisurely along the cost and discover abandoned coves.
 Or, you could rent a cycle and explore the pagodas and temples on the island.
 Koh Si Chang also has some relaxing massage places that you shouldn’t miss.